sunfounder/euler-kit/docs/source/pyproject/py_digital_bubble_level.rst

 The MPU6050 takes the acceleration values in each direction and calculates the attitude angle.

-The program writes a set of data for the two 74HC595 chips, thus drawing a 2x2 Dot on the dot matrix.
+As a result, the program draws a 2x2 dot on the dot matrix based on data from the two 74HC595 chips.

-As the attitude angle changes, the program sends different data to the 74HC595 chips and the position of the dot is changed, thus creating the effect of a bubble Level.
+As the attitude angle changes, the program sends different data to the 74HC595 chips, and the position of the dot changes, creating a bubble effect.

 **Wiring**